Here’s Why Your Nose Always Looks Huge In Selfies And How To Make It Appear Smaller

 The proliferation of selfies even caused a spike in plastic surgery, specifically rhinoplasty operations.
 An alarming 55% percent of facial plastic surgeons polled by the American Academy of Facial Plastic and Reconstructive Surgery reported meeting patients who specifically requested surgeries “to help them look better in selfies.”

-Unfortunately, those individuals were victims of a trick of photography into thinking their noses were huge.
+Unfortunately, those individuals might be victims of trick photography.
 Researchers from Rutgers University and Stanford University recently published findings in the JAMA Facial Plastic Surgery journal that noses appear about 30 percent larger at one foot away than from five feet away.

 Check this video from Vox explaining how the visual illusion distorts the way your face looks in selfies.